How to Keep Cell Phones Charged During a Power Outage

 Your cell phone is an essential tool during an emergency.
 Here are some helpful tips to keep it charged during a power outage.

-While some might mock society’s reliance on cell phones, it cannot be understated how useful of a tool a modern smartphone can be during an emergency.
+While some might mock our society’s reliance on cell phones, it cannot be understated how useful of a tool a modern smartphone can be during an emergency.

 How to Conserve Cell Phone Battery